bamseponny/1dv610-mjukvarukvalitet-L1/README.md

 # My Favorite Things

-A library aimed towards a **developer** who wants to sort and filter an array of objects with a certain favorite thing.
-As a **developer** you should also check out the [DEVELOPER](/DEVELOPER.md) file, where you find the project's vision, requirements and test report.
+A library aimed towards a **developer** who wants to sort and filter an array of objects with a certain favorite thing (for examble: books, films, video games).
+As a **developer** you are recommended to check out the [DEVELOPER](/DEVELOPER.md) file, where you'll find the project's vision, requirements and test report.
 The [REFLECTION](/REFLECTION.md) contains the code quality requirements and reflections aimed towards the **examinator**.
 An application, laboratory 2, which uses this library can also be found on [Github](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L2).
 This should be of interest for both the **examinator** and **developers**.

 ## Description